onzfonz/comp227/src/content/7/en/part7b.md

 Notice that in this exercise, you must enter useEffect's [second parameter](https://reactjs.org/docs/hooks-reference.html#conditionally-firing-an-effect) array to control when the effect function is executed.
+Review [this section of part 2](/en/part2/adding_styles_to_react_app#couple-of-important-remarks) for more info on how the second parameter could be used.

 #### 7.8: ultimate hooks